Slump in Erste Bank halts European stocks rally

 * U.S. market closed for public holiday

-Erste dropped by 16 percent after the bank, which is the third-biggest lender in emerging Europe, warned that fresh hits from Romania and Hungary would drive it to a record 2014 loss.
+Erste dropped 16.4 percent after the bank, the third-biggest in emerging Europe, warned that fresh hits from Romania and Hungary would drive it to a record 2014 loss.

-Erste also dragged down the shares of Austrian rival Raiffeisen and weighed on Vienna's benchmark ATX index, which fell by 3.2 percent and underperformed other major European stock markets.
+Erste also dragged down the shares of rival Raiffeisen and weighed on Vienna's benchmark ATX index, which fell by 3 percent and underperformed other major European stock markets.

 "Austria's banking system is particularly vulnerable due to its historic ties to eastern Europe," said HED Capital head Richard Edwards.